 Or, for extra speed and convenience, opt for a pump that comes with its own steriliser.

-Always check if the breast pump is in the correct position to make sure you are getting the most out of every pumping.
+Always check if the breast pump is in the correct position.
+This will make sure you are getting the most out of every pumping.

-The more organised you are, the more milk you are likely to get, as you will be stress-free and more relaxed.
+The more organised you are, the more milk you are likely to get.
+It is simply because you will be stress-free and more relaxed.
 So, set up a routine to make sure you know how much time you need to do it.

 If you can, always choose electrical breast pumps, as they are usually stronger when connected than when with batteries.